 YouTube poker has seen a massive boom over the past few years.
 From vlogs and lifestyle videos to strategy and study sessions, there is so much to watch, learn and entertain yourself.

-But for those of you that are looking at getting better at the game, there are certain poker coaching channels that you MUST be following.
+But for those of you that are looking at getting better at either that game or online bingo NZ, there are certain poker coaching channels that you MUST be following.

 Not only will you improve your own game, but you will see any mistakes and fix them before they end up costing you money.